3 Websites Moved From DreamHost to Hetzner in 45 Minutes With AI

 How It Ended

-All three sites are live on Hetzner. caldwellone.com running Ghost 6.41 on MySQL 8.4, orbitimagery.com and saltycreekmarine.com serving static files — Nginx handles all three off the same box with room to spare.
+All three sites are live on Hetzner… caldwellone.com and orbitimagery.com running Ghost 6.41 on MySQL 8.4, and saltycreekmarine.com serving static files — Nginx handles all three off the same box with room to spare.

 The old VPS still has about a year of prepaid time on it.
 I'm using it as a staging environment now, which is honestly a better fit for what it was always capable of.

-Total monthly hosting cost for three production websites: $9.40.
+Total monthly hosting cost for three production websites: $9.40 and I can add ten more sites comfortably if i needed to.

 DreamHost still has my domain registrations.
 That part actually makes sense — no complaints on price, solid management panel, no reason to move.